sheedy/lemanz/README.md

 # Lemanz

 A starting point for all my personal/work-related Sass projects.
 Feel free to pull from anything you like in this repo or not.
-Addiotnally includes special JavaScript starting points/libraries like the jQuery plugin SVGMagic.
+Addiotnally includes special JavaScript starting points/libraries like the jQuery plugin SVGMagic and Hammer.JS.

 ### **Project Stack**